brianlangseth-NOAA/quillback_rockfish_2021/write_up/ca/_main.md

 With the development and expansion of the nearshore live-fish fishery during the late 1980s and early 1990s, new entrants in this open access fishery were drawn by premium ex-vessel prices for live fish, resulting in over-capitalization of the fishery.
 Since 2002, the California Department of Fish and Wildlife (CDFW) has managed 19 nearshore species in accordance with Nearshore Fisheries Management Plan [@Wilson-Vandenbergetal_2014].
 In 2003, the CDFW implemented a Nearshore Restricted Access Permit system, including a requirement of a Deeper Nearshore Fishery Species Permit to retain quillback rockfish, with the overall goal of reducing the number of participants to a more sustainable level, and with permit issuance based on historical landings history by a retrospective qualifying date.
 The result was a reduction in permits issued, from 1,127 in 1999 to 505 in 2003, greatly reducing catch levels.
 In addition, reduced trip limits, seasonal closures in March and April and depth restrictions were implemented to address bycatch of overfished species and associated constraints from these species low ACLs.

 As overfished shelf rockfish have rebuilt, resumed access to deeper depths has been allowed for Nearshore Permit holders as well as open access fisheries.
-While depth restrictions for waters deeper than 75 fm were implemented in 2019 south of Point Conception where yelloweye rockfish are uncommon, access in constrained north of Point Conception where, since 2003, depth restrictions at a range of depths starting between 20 and 40 fm, depending on the management area, have prohibited fishing in deeper waters.
+While depth restrictions for waters deeper than 75 fm were implemented in 2019 south of Point Conception where yelloweye rockfish are uncommon, access in constrained north of Point Conception where, since 2003, depth restrictions at a range of depths starting between 20 and 40 fm, depending on the management area, have prohibited fishing in deeper waters (see separately provided Regulation History addendum).

 As open access fisheries are allowed to retain shelf rockfish species co-occurring with nearshore rockfish species within the open depths, there is growing concern regarding increased encounters by non-permit holders and greater discard mortality from bycatch in deeper depths given that discard mortality is 100% in depths greater than 30 fm.
 This is of particular concern given both increased trip limits for shelf rockfish species and less constraining depth restrictions allow increased access to these species, as well as drive increased participation in the open access fishery, and therefore increased total mortality.
 In addition, coverage rates for observers from the WCGOP on small vessels participating in these fisheries provide limited data to inform bycatch rates.
 Under National Standard 8, reduction of bycatch is a priority and increased observer coverage rates would improve data on discards as the open access fishery for shelf rockfish expands.